 When it comes to online gaming, sensible limits should always be encouraged.
-However, if you’re supervising games like these, which help kids learn, you can use your best judgement.
+However, if you’re supervising games like these, which help kids learn, you can use your best judgment.
 Obviously, you don’t want them to get fatigued or become disinterested.
-For me, shorter bursts of gaming sessions early in the mornings work best.
+For me, shorter bursts of gaming sessions early in the morning work best.

 It’s important to let kids try a range of games from the available selection.
 However, I’d suggest going through some of the different games and pre-selecting a few beforehand, so the options don’t become overwhelming.
 This will also ensure the games you choose will have a learning-based element as well as a fun side to them.

 Do you think gaming can benefit kids’ learning?

 I’d love to hear your thoughts on this topic.
 Have you used online gaming as a way to engage your kids with learning?
 Did you know there was such a wealth of free online browser games to use with your children?
 If you decide to give any of these a go, I’d love to hear about how you got on.